Facilitating Practical Fault-tolerant Quantum Computing Based on Color Codes: State injection

 Therefore, with the post-selection, the logical error rates of our state injection protocol is

-where $p_2$ is the error rate of CNOT gates, and $p_I+2/3p_1$ is the error rate of preparing $\ket{\psi}$, which is consistent with Ref~\cite{li2015magic} and \cite{lao2022magic}.
-Here we assume that $\ket{\psi}$ initialization is performed one time step before the first CNOT gate on $\ket{\psi}$ is applied.
-Hence there is no need to consider the contribution of idle errors of $\ket{\psi}$ to $P_L$.
+where $p_1$, $p_2$ and $p_I$ is the error rate of single-qubit gates, CNOT gates and initializing $\ket{0}$ or $\ket{+}$ state respectively, which is consistent with Ref.~\cite{li2015magic} and \cite{lao2022magic}.
+We assume that $\ket{\psi}$ initialization is performed one time step before the first CNOT gate on $\ket{\psi}$ is applied.
+Hence there is no need to consider the contribution of idling errors of $\ket{\psi}$ to $P_L$.